daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```

 DiE is not showing high entropy for any of the sections.
-Looking at the strings in the binary, shows something intersting though, a string "cruloader" and a .dll for which there are no API imports.
+Looking at the strings in the binary shows something intersting though, a string "cruloader" and a .dll for which there are no API imports.
 Does it perhaps contain network functionality since there is a reference to wininet.dll?
 But where is the hostname/URL?
 ```
 1062 0x00012a1c 0x00413c1c  12  13 (.rdata) ascii kernel32.dll
 1063 0x00012a2c 0x00413c2c   9  10 (.rdata) ascii ntdll.dll